Skip to main content

 Sixth, the deposit provisions must specify: whether a deposit is required from the roommate, the amount, the purposes for which deductions may be made, and the timeline and conditions for its return after the roommate's departure.
 The number of keys, access fobs, and other access devices provided to the roommate must also be documented, along with the procedure for their return and the cost of replacement if lost.

-It is also important that both parties retain signed copies of the roommate agreement throughout the cohabitation and for at least one year after its termination, in case disputes arise over unpaid rent, damaged property, or the deposit.
+The Quebec Roommate Agreement (Quebec) also important that both parties retain signed copies of the roommate agreement throughout the cohabitation and for at least one year after its termination, in case disputes arise over unpaid rent, damaged property, or the deposit.
 The good faith obligation under CCQ art.
 1375 requires both parties to approach the shared housing arrangement with honesty, transparency, and mutual respect, and to attempt to resolve any disagreements through direct communication before resorting to formal legal proceedings.
-For situations involving multiple roommates or complex cost-sharing arrangements, legal advice from a Quebec lawyer or notary may be helpful to ensure that the agreement adequately protects all parties.
+For situations involving multiple roommates or complex cost-sharing arrangements, legal advice from a Quebec lawyer or notary may be helpful to confirm that the agreement adequately protects all parties.

 Frequently Asked Questions